The French Bulldog Corgi mix combines two very popular lapdogs into one pretty little puppy.

 Garncarz, M., Parzeniecka-Jaworska, M. and Szaluś-Jordanow, O. 2017.
 Congenital heart defects in dogs: A retrospective study of 301 dogs.
 Medycyna Weterynaryjna.

 Hart, B.L.
 1995.
-Analysing breed and gender differences in behaviour.
-In: The Domestic Dog: Its Evolution, Behaviour and Interactions with People.
+Analysing breed and gender differences in behavior.
+In: The Domestic Dog: Its Evolution, Behavior and Interactions with People.
 Eds.
 James Serpell, Priscilla Barrett.
 Cambridge University Press.